M64GitHub/libtsprites/README.md

 representation of most of libtsprites objects.
 This bypasses the rendering engine at all.
 You can simply `printf()` the strings.

 "Everything is a sprite".
-Everything you can place on the screen and see is any type of a sprite.
+Everything you can place on a screen and see is any type of a sprite.
 Even text, or shapes of ASCII characters.
 Every type of sprite has `frames`, `animations`, `effects`, and is moveable and more.